One of the formative themes of the Hudson River Valley was the American Revolution. Our American Revolution module contains:

-- a Guidebook of American Revolutionary sites in the Hudson River Valley,
+- Guidebook of American Revolutionary sites in the Hudson River Valley

-- a Timeline of major events in the War for Independence,
+- Timeline of major events in the War for Independence

-- a Calendar of events for its 225th Anniversary,
+- Calendar of events for its 225th Anniversary

-- a variety of Lesson Plans developed in-house, as well as by Teaching American History Institute attendees,
+- Lesson Plans developed in-house, as well as by Teaching American History Institute attendees

-- a page on Revolutionary Trails in the Valley,
+- Page on Revolutionary Trails in the Valley

-- and our page on the Washington-Rochambeau Revolutionary Route & Campaign (the W3R).
+- Our page on the Washington-Rochambeau Revolutionary Route & Campaign (the W3R)

 The New York Provincial Congress established itself at the White Plains Courthouse in July 1776, creating the State of New York with its acceptance of the Declaration of Independence on July 9, 1776.
 New York adopted its Constitution in Kingston on April 20, 1777.
 Battles raged from Manhattan through the Mid-Hudson, including White Plains (1776), Forts Clinton and Montgomery (1777), Kingston (1777), and Stony Point (1779).
 In October 1777 Patriots watched helplessly as the British burned sites as far north as Clermont before turning back toward New York City.
 General Horatio Gates would right some of the wrongs when he accepted the surrender of General John Burgoyne's British army at Saratoga on October 17, 1777, marking the turning point in the war.
 Starting in January 1778 the Americans would follow up on this victory by turning their attention to building Fortress West Point with its famous chain across the Hudson.